kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 Dictionaries aren't great data objects, because you need to remember keys and values.

-Still above the class declaration, define the following new struct which will form the basis of your model:
+To help with this, still above the class declaration, define the following new struct which will form the basis of your model:

 ```swift
 struct StickerGroup {